 Once you understand all the reasons behind the why and accept the reasons given, then you are better able to move forward.
 Once you do this, it will be easier to see the internal and external effects.
 Accepting these changes isn’t as simple as snapping your fingers.

 You must decide to keep the previous paradigm intact despite evidence to the contrary.
 Or, decide to venture into unknown territory leaving behind beliefs and values which may be anchors for your paradigm.
-You must learn to how to become comfortable with the unknown.
-In fact, this is a great strategy for life in general.
+You must learn how to become comfortable with the unknown.
+This is a great strategy for life in general.
 It’s the modern version of the Buddhist idea of non-attachment.
 Don’t let things become anchors you can’t cut and leave behind.

 Partner with the Positive